vlayer-xyz/vlayer/book/src/getting-started/first-steps.md

 bun run dev
 ```

-The app will be available at `http://localhost:5174`.
+The app will be available at `http://localhost:5174` and will display buttons that will let you interact with the extension and vlayer server.

-Browser extension should be installed.